Kaohsiung: Education

 (Note: The lists above are not comprehensive.)

 Conferences and events

 The Kaohsiung Exhibition Center, built by the Kaohsiung City Government, was opened on 14 April 2014.
 It includes an exhibition space for 1,500 booths, and a convention hall for 2,000 people.

 The center hosted the Taiwan International Boat Show in May 2014.
 Another conference and event-related venue is the newly renovated International Convention Center Kaohsiung in 2013.

-Sister cities and twin towns
+Sister cities and friendship cities

+There are three Consulates in Kaohsiung.USA Institute in Taiwan Kaohsiung Branch Office, JPN -Taiwan Exchange Association Kaohsiung Office, PHI Representative Office Kaohsiung Branch in Taiwan.

-Kaohsiung is twinned with the following locations.
+Kaohsiung is twinned with the following locations: